-Effective from 1 January 2015, Ordained ministers, senior assistant and assistant ministers who serve in a parish full time or part time have the following long service leave entitlements under the General Synod Long Service Leave Canon -
+Ordained ministers, senior assistant and assistant ministers who serve in a parish full time or part time have the following long service leave entitlements under the General Synod Long Service Leave Canon 2010 -

-- period of 13 weeks' leave on completion of the first 10 years of service, and - period of 6.5 weeks' leave on completion of each subsequent 5 years of service, and - entitlements accrued before 1 January 2015 will be at the rate of 1 week for each year of service.
+- period of 10 weeks' leave on completion of the first 10 years of service, and - period of 5 weeks' leave on completion of each subsequent 5 years of service, except that - entitlements accruing between 1 January 2015 and 31 December 2017 are at the rate of 1.3 weeks for each year of service.

 Usually, full-time service in 2 or more parishes is aggregated to determine a leave entitlement.
-So, for example, if you serve in parish 'A' for 6 years, and then move to parish 'B', you will usually become entitled to long service leave after 4 years' service at parish 'B'.
-Part time service is recognised on a full time equivalency (FTE) basis ie 3 days per week equates to 0.5 FTE.
+If, for example, you serve in parish 'A' for 6 years, and then move to parish 'B', you will usually become entitled to long service leave after 4 years' service at parish 'B'.
+Part time service is recognised on a full time equivalency (FTE) basis i.e. 3 days per week equates to 0.5 FTE.